Laravel vs Symfony – which PHP framework should you use? Which of these great frameworks is the right choice for you and your project?

 Since Symfony and Laravel are so similar when it comes to performance, scalability and community, it is hard to make a decision and choose either Symfony or Laravel.
 They are both excellent PHP frameworks, loved and used by many developers all around the world.

-But since you have to choose just one, here is how you can do it.
+But since you have to choose just one in this duel of Laravel vs Symfony, here is how you can do it.

 If you want to create an app fast and you want to be able to customise it to suit your business needs, the right PHP framework for you will be Laravel.